jonathan11Jo/jonathan11Jo/README.md

 - 👋 Hi, I’m @jonathan11Jo
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning advance web
+- 🌱 I’m currently
-- 💞️ I’m looking to collaborate on web security bug bounty
+- 💞️ I’m looking
 - 📫 How to reach me ...

 <!---